querkmachine/beeps.website/src/blog/2024-09-18-the-bluesky-haters-guide-to-using-bluesky.md

 tags: [technology]
 metadata:
   description: How to use Bluesky by actually using Mastodon and the fediverse.
+headerImage:
+  filename: "./src/images/bluesky.jpg"
+  alt: A pair of young children, a boy and a girl, running through a field and trying to capture a butterfly in a net.
 interactions:
   host: chitter.xyz
   username: batbeeps